Me with Blas and Murphy

 Suddenly everything started making sense.
 Our previous home had slowly been damaging every fibre of my horses' systems, due to chemical exposure from the factory chimney and local crop spraying with fertilisers and the full buffet of the 'ides' - pesticides, fungicides and herbicides, alongside the chimney dropping its sulphur cloud onto our grazing land.
 I remembered reading the Letters page in the local paper from angry locals demanding answers weekly from the Environment Agency, and gradually I started to understand.

 This was a major turning point for me.
-I now realised the importance of 'environment' as a whole - it wasn't just about having a nice field and a stress-free yard for my horses to live in; it was also very much about the environment, the location and the surrounding area.
+I now realised the importance of 'environment' as a whole - it wasn't just about having a nice field and a stress-free yard for my horses to live in; it was also very much about the environment as in the air and the water.

 Thanks to a series of co-incidences, I'd finally found the answers to my horses' mystery syndrome.
 Getting chemicals out of my horses' environment was key, and thanks to going barefoot, I'd also learned some eye-opening facts about the chemical processes on packaged feeds.
 With the growing body of evidence I was building from my somewhat obsessive research, together with natural phytonutrient support, I had a fair idea of the direction I needed to take to ensure my horses never experienced such devastating effects on their health again.